The best Netflix Canada TV shows 2020

 The fact that a third (and fourth!) season of Charlie Brooker’s Black Mirror series wasn’t picked up sooner is criminal.
 Thankfully, Netflix is in the business of righting the entertainment industry’s wrongs and worked with Brooker to create season three and four of Black Mirror.
 Brooker’s clever writing and biting satire are complemented by Netflix’s fat stacks of cash, which has helped bring on some huge talent, like Bryce Dallas Howard and Jerome Flynn in leading roles, as well as big-name directors like Joe Wright and Dan Trachtenberg.

 Season three isn’t just a revival.
-It brought us some of the best episodes the show has ever seen (San Junipero is some of the best television out there, hands down), and season four gets even more mind-boggling.
+It brought us some of the best episodes the show has ever seen (San Junipero is some of the best television out there, hands down), and consequent seasons get even more mind-boggling.

 - Hannah John-Kamen as Selma Telse